 - Online Statement of Interest Form and Essay

 Selection is based on satisfactory references, GPA, essay content, pre-hire assessment results and interview.
 Students must demonstrate motivation and commitment to the professional practice of nursing, the Nurse Intern II Program and express interest in employment with Mountain States following graduation.

 All new Team Members will attend Mountain States Orientation.
 Before clinical rotations begin, each Nurse Intern II will attend phlebotomy, EKG and respiratory classes.
 The Nurse Intern II will work with a RN preceptor during clinical rotations.

 These rotations may consist of days, evenings and nights.
 Most shifts are 12 hours.
 Depending on the schedule of your preceptor, you may also be required to work every other weekend.

 Nurse Intern III

-After successful completion of the Nurse Intern II Program, the student nurse has the option of seeking employment with MSHA.
+After successful completion of the Nurse Intern II Program, the student nurse has the option of seeking employment with Mountain States.
 He or she may work as a nurse intern III until graduation.
-The Nurse Intern III will be able to work independently with the skills they learned in the Nurse Intern II Program such as phlebotomy, 12-lead EKG testing, glucometry and respiratory skills.